hamarituc/lbgpsdo/README.md

 ### Analyzing configurations

 Even without a GPSDO device connected you can prepare a configuration by means of the `analyze` command.
-The command computes the frequency plan base on the specified parameters.
+The command computes the frequency plan based on the specified parameters.
 You don't have to start with a whole parameter set.
 Values which cannot be computed will be left undefined.